liberu-genealogy/laravel-dna/README.md

 To install the `php-dna` dependency in your Laravel project, run the following command in your terminal:

 ```
-composer require liberu-genealogy/php-dna
+composer require liberu-genealogy/laravel-dna
 ```

-This will download and install the `php-dna` package, making it available for use within your Laravel application.
+This will download and install the `laravel-dna` package, making it available for use within your Laravel application.

 ## Dispatching the DispatchMatchkitsJob